Last Update 3/6/26 5:45 P.M.

 efforts to advance the ERP or state purchase even more problematic.

-We know FDOT would like to remove 4.5 million cubic yards of sand.
-The application for the above request appears to plan on mining 150 acres.
-If 150 acres was mined it would require a uniform pit dug to a depth of 18.6 feet.
+We know FDOT would like to remove more than 5 million cubic yards of sand.
+The application for the above request appears to plan on mining 345 acres.

 We feel placing a sand mine in the middle of a residential area would be irresponsible.
-Sand mining should not be allowed at this proposed site, 3856 N Brookshire Pt in Crystal River nor should it be allowed in every single land use district within 5 miles of the Suncoast highway on the future land use map.
+Sand mining should not be allowed at this proposed site in Crystal River nor should it be allowed in every single land use district within 5 miles of the Suncoast highway on the future land use map.
 It violates Florida statute 163.3213 which says that land development code has to be consistent with the comprehensive plan.

 In Village of Euclid v.
 Ambler Realty Co., the Supreme Court established the legal precedent for zoning ordinances in the United States.
 The Court, in a 6-3 decision, upheld the ordinance, ruling that municipalities have the authority to regulate land use through zoning, as long as it's not arbitrary or unreasonable and bears a substantial relation to public health, safety, morals, or general welfare.